 Aging is associated with a decline in NAD+ and NADH; researchers are examining the possibility of reversing some of the signs and symptoms of aging by supplementing with NAD+ or NAD+ precursors.
 In one study, middle-aged adults were given nicotinamide mononucleotide (NMN), a precursor for NAD+.

-NMN supplementation resulted in an 11% increase in NAD+ and NADH after 30 days of supplementation and by 38% at 60 days.
-Other health markers did not change, except for an improvement in insulin sensitivity, and the increase in NAD+/NADH was not statistically significant compared to the increase in the placebo group.
+NMN supplementation resulted in an 11% increase in NAD+ and NADH after 30 days of supplementation and a 38% increase at 60 days.
+Other health markers did not change, except for an improvement in insulin sensitivity, and the increase in NAD+ and NADH was not statistically significant compared to the increase in the placebo group.
 There were no adverse events reported.
 Trial results need to be interpreted with caution because of potential conflicts of interest.
 4

 Looking to buy NAD injections online?
 See how Invigor Medical can help you today!

 - Houtkooper RH, Pirinen E, Auwerx J. Sirtuins as regulators of metabolism and healthspan.
 Nat Rev Mol Cell Biol.
 Mar 7 2012;13(4):225-238. doi:10.1038/nrm3293